wtsi-npg/npg_porch/docs/user_guide.md

 Keep this pipeline definition with your data, as you will need it to tell npg_porch which pipeline you are acting on.

-When communicating with npg_porch (as with any HTTP server) you must inspect the response code and message after each communication.
+As with any HTTP server, when communicating with npg_porch you must inspect the response code and message after each communication.
 See `-w " %{http_code}" above.
 The API documentation lists the response codes you can expect to have to handle.
 In this case, the server may respond with 400 - BAD REQUEST if you leave out a name, or 409 - CONFLICT if you chose a name that is already created.

 ### Step 2 - decide on the unique criteria for running the pipeline